-- 1 ½ cups plain, unsweetened oat milk, brought to room temperature or warmed but not hot or boiling (ensure the brand you are using is certified GF if necessary)
+- 1 ½ cups plain, unsweetened oat milk, brought to room temperature or warmed but not boiling (ensure the brand you are using is certified GF if necessary)

 - ½ tsp fine sea salt or kosher salt, plus more to taste if desired

 - ⅛ tsp freshly ground black pepper, plus more to taste, if desired